Lazarus Group: January 2021 attacks targeting cybersecurity researchers

-In January 2021, Google and Microsoft both publicly reported on a group of North Korean hackers targeting cybersecurity researchers via a social engineering campaign, with Microsoft specifically attributing the campaign to Lazarus Group.
+In January 2021, Google and Microsoft both publicly reported on a group of North Korean hackers targeting cybersecurity researchers via a social engineering campaign, with Microsoft specifically attributing the campaign to the Lazarus Group.

 The hackers created multiple user profiles on Twitter, GitHub, and LinkedIn posing as legitimate software vulnerability researchers, and used those profiles to interact with posts and content made by others in the security research community.
 The hackers would then target specific security researchers by contacting them directly with an offer to collaborate on research, with the goal of getting the victim to download a file containing malware, or to visit a blog post on a website controlled by the hackers.

 Some victims who visited the blog post reported that their computers were compromised despite using fully patched versions of the Google Chrome browser, suggesting that the hackers may have used a previously unknown zero-day vulnerability affecting Chrome for the attack; however, Google stated that they were unable to confirm the exact method of compromise at the time of the report.

 March 2022 online game Axie Infinity attack

-The FBI said "Through our investigations we were able to confirm Lazarus Group and APT38, cyber actors associated with [North Korea], are responsible for the theft".
+In March 2022, the Lazarus Group was found responsible for stealing $620 million worth of cryptocurrencies from the Ronin Network, a bridge used by the Axie Infinity game.
+The FBI said "Through our investigations we were able to confirm the Lazarus Group and APT38, cyber actors associated with [North Korea], are responsible for the theft".

+June 2022 Horizon Bridge attack

+The FBI confirmed that the North Korean malicious cyber actor group Lazarus (also known as APT38) was responsible for the theft of $100 million of virtual currency from Harmony's Horizon bridge reported on June 24, 2022.

+2023 cryptocurrency attacks

+A report published by blockchain security platform Immunefi, alleged that Lazarus was responsible for over $300 million in losses across crypto hacking incidents in 2023.
+The amount represents 17.6% of the year's total losses.

+June 2023 Atomic Wallet attack

+In June 2023 over $100 million in cryptocurrency was stolen from users of the Atomic Wallet service, and this was later confirmed by the FBI.

+September 2023 Stake.com hack

+In September 2023, the FBI confirmed that a $41 million theft of cryptocurrency from Stake.com, an online casino and betting platform, was perpetrated by the Lazarus Group.

-U.S. Sanctions
+U.S. sanctions

 On 14 April 2022, the US Treasury's OFAC placed Lazarus on the SDN List under North Korea Sanctions Regulations section 510.214.

+Cryptocurrency transfer

+Between June 2023 and February 2024, Huione Pay received cryptocurrency worth over $150,000, from a digital wallet used by North Korean hacking outfit Lazarus, according to the previously unreported blockchain data reviewed by Reuters.